About the Breed

 Living With a Doberman

 • Dobermans are natural athletes who need lots of exercise.
-For a healthy Doberman not in his or her last years, a half-hour walk is a warm-up, not exercise.
-See agility, rally, and obedience for some ideas about how to have fun and exercise your dog.
+For a healthy Doberman, daily walks may not be enough exercise.
+They need to work their brains, too.
+See scent work, agility, rally, barn hunt, tricks, and obedience for some ideas about how to have fun and exercise your dog.
+Check out the idea of a Sniff Walk, and

-• The Doberman Pinscher is one of the top five smartest dog breeds.
+• The Doberman Pinscher is one of the smartest dog breeds.
 They need lots of mental stimulation.
 If they don’t get that, they will tell you all about it perhaps by eating your couch or swallowing an entire underwire bra in a fit of frustrated boredom.
-(Yes, it happened.)
-Unless the rescue already has it, we usually require obedience training to help you get off to a good start with emphasis on start!
-We also don’t like to place Dobermans in homes where every human’s away for 40-50-60 hour weeks.
+Scent work, dog sports, enrichment games, or short at home training sessions can help with this.

 • Dobermans were bred to be guardians of the person.
 Out of your Dobie’s very strong bond with you and your family comes your Dobie’s readiness to protect you with its life.
 Respect that.
 Don’t toy with it or show it off or needlessly set your dog up by antagonizing someone, even in play.
 In other words, if trouble comes, your Doberman is bred to address it, but don’t go looking for it.